WELCOME TO

 As a

-parent, FEAR NOT has produced some very fine kids for us.
-They tend to be very consistent in
+parent, FEAR NOT has produced some very fine kids

-criteria perfectly.
-Color is a
+HERITAGE HOUSE matches these criteria perfectly.
+Color is a deep, rich

-green throat that expresses itself strongly.
-Substance is strong, promoting good
+that expresses itself strongly.

-sun resistance, The nicely
+Substance is strong, promoting good sun resistance, The

-ruffled edges show a clean creamy chartreuse tone.
+nicely ruffled edges show a clean creamy chartreuse tone.
 Blooms open readily and most seasons

 HERITAGE HOUSE hosts a good deal of rebloom for us, which helps